Setup 802.1X Authentication on Arch Linux

 supports-priv-flags: no

-The solution is to downgrade the Linux kernel by installing linux-lts
+The solution is to downgrade the Linux kernel by installing linux-lts.
+If you’re using the nvidia driver, you also need to replace it with nvidia-lts.

 pacman -S linux-lts nvidia-lts